stevenrskelton/sortable-table/README.md

 - Supports table, single row/article, and flowing grid layouts
 - Use of HTML5 `template` for customization (Cells, Rows, Column Headers and Footers)
 - 2-way data binding with the outside world
+- Separate argument input for metadata, presentation and value calculation in all templates
 - Local or remote data: AJAX support from server-side pagination

 ### Themes